Working papers / Unpublished works

 Abstract: This chapter examines the implications of Artificial Intelligence (AI) and automation for the taxation of labor and capital in advanced economies.
 It synthesizes empirical evidence on worker displacement, productivity, and income inequality, as well as theoretical frameworks for optimal taxation.
 Implications for tax policy are discussed, focusing on the level of capital taxes and the progressivity of labor taxes.
 While there may be a need to adjust the level of capital taxes and the structure of labor income taxation, there are potential drawbacks of overly progressive taxation and universal basic income schemes that could undermine work incentives, economic growth, and long-term household welfare.

-Bastani, S, Karlsson, J. Kolsrud, K, Waldenström, D (2024).
-“The Capital Advantage: Comparing Returns to Ability in the Labor and Capital Markets”, Working Paper.
+Bastani, S, Karlsson, J. Kolsrud, K, Waldenström, D (2026). ”Cognitive Ability in Labor and Capital Markets”, Working Paper.

 What Determines the Capital Share over the Long Run of History?